learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Added a default FAQ page at /faq (/faq.html should also work).
 - Timeslots for classrooms and floating resources on the resources page are no longer grouped if they occur <15 minutes apart.
 - Added links to usernames in the scheduler, financial aid approval module, and the manage events page.
+- Added a student search box to the accounting module.

 Minor bug fixes
 ~~~~~~~~~~~~~~~